Cracking isotropic and anisotropic relativistic spheres: Abstract

 \section{Abstract}

-Using the concept of cracking, we have explored the influence of density fluctuations on the stability of isotropic and anisotropic matter configurations in General Relativity with ``barotropic'' equations of state, $P = P(\rho)$ and $P_{\perp}= P_{\perp}(\rho)$.
-The concept of cracking, conceived to describe the behaviour of a fluid distribution just after its departure from equilibrium, provides an alternative and complementary approach to consider the stability of selfgravitating compact objects.
-We have refined the idea that density fluctuations affect other physical variables, but now including perturbation on radial pressure gradient and, the fact that perturbations must to be considered local, i.e. $\delta \rho = \delta \rho(r)$ and are represented by any function of compact support defined in a closed interval $\Delta r \ll 1$.
-It is found that not only anisotropic models could present cracking (or overturning), but also isotropic matter configurations could be affected by density fluctuation.
-We have also obtained that, under this method, previously unstable anisotropic models become stable.
+We explore the influence of density fluctuations on isotropic and anisotropic configurations, extending the concept of cracking for general relativistic fluid spheres.
+This concept, conceived to describe the behaviour of anisotropic matter distributions just after its departure from equilibrium, could provide some insight on potential instabilities and future evolution of relativistic fluids.
+We have refined the idea of cracking, considering local fluctuations --represented by any function of compact support defined in a closed interval-- and their effect on the state variables and their gradients through ``barotropic'' equations of state, $P = P(\rho)$ and $P_{\perp}= P_{\perp}(\rho)$.
+Under this approach it is found that both isotropic and anisotropic models could exhibit cracking (or overturning), and that previously crackable anisotropic models become uncrackable.